richwblake/CSS_Grid_And_Flexbox_Demo/README.md

     gap: 20px;
 }
 ```
+### Nested Grids

+As you'll no doubt soon encounter, you're going to need specific layout stylings for individual portions of your webpage, rather than just one basic layout styling for your entire webpage.
+Fortunately, we can have grids inside of other grids - one element that is supposed to serve as a grid container for other elements may itself have a place in a larger grid structure.
+Setting this up is actually pretty straightforward.

+First things first, let's visit our `basics.html` and comment in our `#header` `div`, our `#sidebar` `div` and our `#content` `div` (leave the `img` tags inside of our `#content` `div` commented out for now - you'll need to comment in both the opening `div` tag and the closing `div` tag for our `#content` `div`).

+### Justifying and Aligning Items

+One other incredibly handy feature that Grid gives us is the ability to align and justify items.
+For anybody who has struggled to center HTML elements within other elements, worry no more!
+Grid ma

+### Viewing Grids in Chrome Dev Tools

 ## Assessment
 This is a challenge assessment to help you understand the concepts of CSS Flexbox and Grid.
 You will be asked to modify a simple CSS file that will be used to style a simple HTML file.
 Initially, both the flex and grid container divs are not quite right.
 They look something like this: